Tommy Edman: 2023

 On January 13, 2023, Edman agreed to a one-year, $4.2 million contract with the Cardinals, avoiding salary arbitration.
-He appeared in 153 games (mainly at shortstop, second base, and center field) and batted .265 with 13 home runs, 57 RBIs, and 32 stolen bases.
+He appeared in 153 games (mainly at shortstop, second base, and center field) and batted .265 with 13 home runs, 57 RBI, and 32 stolen bases.

 2024

 Edman and the Cardinals agreed to a two-year deal worth $16.5 million on January 22, 2024, again avoiding salary arbitration.
 However, he did not play for the Cardinals in 2024: after undergoing wrist surgery in the offseason, he was shut down during spring training due to renewed wrist discomfort.
 On May 6, Edman was transferred to the 60-day injured list.

 Los Angeles Dodgers

 2024

 On July 29, 2024, the Cardinals traded Edman to his home state Los Angeles Dodgers in a three-team deal that also sent Michael Kopech and Oliver Gonzalez to the Dodgers, Erick Fedde and Tommy Pham to St. Louis, and Miguel Vargas, Alexander Albertus, and Jeral Pérez to the Chicago White Sox.
 Edman made his season debut with the Dodgers on August 19.
 He played in 37 games for the Dodgers, splitting time between shortstop and center field, with a .237 average, six homers and 20 RBI.
 He was 4-for-17 in the NLDS.

 In the NLCS, Edman took home the series MVP honors after helping lead the Dodgers to the World Series by defeating the New York Mets in six games, hitting a two-run home run in the Game 6 clincher.
-Edman hit .407 in the series and tied the Dodgers club record by notching 11 RBIs in a postseason series.
-He subsequently won his first World Series championship, when the Dodgers beat the New York Yankees in five games.
-In the series, he batted .294 (5-for-17) with one home run and one RBI.
+Edman hit .407 in the series and tied the Dodgers club record by notching 11 RBI in a postseason series.
+He subsequently won his first World Series championship when the Dodgers beat the New York Yankees in five games; in the series, he batted .294 (5-for-17) with one home run and one RBI.

-On November 29, 2024, Edman signed a five-year, $74 million contract extension with the Dodgers including a sixth-year club option.
+On November 29, 2024, Edman signed a five-year, $74 million contract extension with the Dodgers, which included a sixth-year team option.